danabo/blog/content/posts/Carnot Cycle.md

 ---
 date: 2022-03-17
-lastmod: '2022-03-17T18:21:02-07:00'
+lastmod: '2022-04-05T13:44:16-07:00'
 tags:
 - thermodynamics
 - physics
-title: 'Primer: Carnot Cycle'
+title: The Carnot Cycle
 ---

-This is a brief and formal description of the Carnot cycle.
-I hope this post is a useful reference for anyone who wants to quickly ramp up on thermodynamics.
+This a formal description of the Carnot cycle which I hope is a useful reference for anyone who wants to quickly ramp up on thermodynamics.
 The Carnot cycle is often used as a canonical introduction to classical thermodynamics (specifically the thermodynamics of ideal gasses) since it nicely illustrates the relationship between the entropy, temperature and volume of a gas.

 <!--more-->